Valks-Minecraft-Plugins/Skeleton-Generator-JS/README.md

-Generates the barebones skeleton of a Minecraft plugin given a groupId, artifactId, description and discord invite link.
+Generates the barebones skeleton of a Minecraft plugin given several inputs.

 Start server with `yarn start`, configure defaults in `config.js`.